lithnet/googleapps-managementagent/README.md

 ## Getting support
 Please open an [issue](https://github.com/lithnet/googleapps-managementagent/issues), and provide a detailed description of the issue or question you'd like to ask.

-## Enteprise support
+## Enterprise support
 Lithnet offer enterprise support plans for our open-source products.
 Deploy our tools with confidence that you have the backing of the dedicated Lithnet support team if you run into any issues, have questions, or need advice.
-Reach out to support@lithnet.io, let us know the number of users you are managing with your management agent, and we'll put together a quote.
+Simply fill out the [request form](https://lithnet.io/products/mim), let us know the number of users you are managing with your MIM implementation, and we'll put together a quote.

 ## Keep up to date
 * [Visit our blog](http://blog.lithnet.io)